F. Gary Gray: Career

 He then directed the thriller Law Abiding Citizen, starring Jamie Foxx and Gerard Butler and written by Kurt Wimmer.
 The film grossed over $100 million worldwide.
 Gray received the Ivan Dixon Award of Achievement from the Black Hollywood Education and Resource Center and was named one of the "50 Best and Brightest African Americans Under 40" by Black Enterprise magazine.
 He was honored by the African American Film Critics Association with their 2004 Special Achievement Award and was recognized by the Artist Empowerment Coalition with the Artist Empowerment Award that same year.
 He also received the Pioneer Director award from the Pan-African Film and Arts Festival in 2010.

 Gray directed the 2015 drama Straight Outta Compton, a biographical film about the rap group N.W.A.
 In 2017, Gray directed The Fate of the Furious, the eighth film in the Fast & Furious franchise, which was released on April 14, 2017.
-Upon release, both films set the record for best opening by a film with a black director and The Fate of the Furious became the first film directed by an African-American to gross over $1 billion worldwide.
+Both films set the record for the best opening by an African-American director; The Fate of the Furious became the first film directed by an African-American to gross more than $1 billion.

+Gray was given a star on the Hollywood Walk of Fame on May 28, 2019.
+During the next month, his film Men in Black: International was released.

 In April 2019, it was revealed that Gray would direct an adaptation of the video game franchise Saints Row, with a screenplay written by Greg Russo.
 In September 2021, it was announced that he would direct the heist film Lift starring Kevin Hart for Netflix.